 - Sugar – The granulated sugar will be the main sweet element.

-- Egg yolks – Only the egg yolks are used in this recipe, save those egg whites for omelets or meringues!
+- Egg yolks – Only egg yolks are used in this recipe, save those egg whites for omelets, meringues, and angel food cake!

 Step 2: How to make this no-bake easy egg custard recipe

-In a medium-sized pot add the milk, sugar, and vanilla extract.
+In a medium-sized pot add the milk, sugar, and vanilla extract or vanilla bean.
 If you would like the custard to be less sweet you can halve the sugar.
-I recommend making it as is the first time then adjust as you like.
+I recommend making it as is the first time and then adjusting as you like.

 Step 3: Prepare the egg yolks

-Next, in a small bowl add the egg yolks and the cornstarch.
+Next, in a small mixing bowl add the egg yolks, not whole eggs, and the cornstarch.
 Mix them together with a whisk or fork until the cornstarch is completely incorporated.
 The result will be like a paste.

 Step 4: Warm the milk on the stovetop

 Place the pot on the stovetop at medium heat.
 The hot milk will dissolve the sugar.
-Stir the milk occasionally until you see little bubbles form around the edges of the milk.
+Stir the milk occasionally with a wooden spoon until you see little bubbles form around the edges of the milk.
 It does not need to be scalding or boiling, that is too hot.

 Step 5: Add milk to eggs

-Next, add a little bit of the milk to the eggs and stir quickly, then add a little more, it is important to stir quickly so the eggs don’t cook.
+Next, add a little bit of the warm milk to the eggs and stir quickly, then add a little more, it is important to stir quickly so the eggs in the egg mixture don’t cook.
 Do this until about half of the milk has been added.

 Now we add the pot back to the stovetop then pour the egg and milk mixture into the pot.
+The exact cooking time will vary.
 Keep heating and stirring the egg custard until it becomes a nice thick pudding consistency.
 When it starts to do a rolling bubble/boil on the top it is done.

 Step 7: Serving up some of that easy egg custard

-How long will the egg custard store in the fridge?
+How long will the egg custard last in the fridge?